-Through publications, public appearances, his blog and an online column on MedPage Today, Dr. Nash reaches more than 100,000 persons every month.
-He has authored more than 100 articles in major journals.
-He has edited 22 books, including Connecting with the New Healthcare Consumer, The Quality Solution, Governance for Healthcare Providers Population Health: Creating a Culture of Wellness, and most recently, Demand Better.
-From 1984 to 1989 he was Deputy Editor of Annals of Internal Medicine.
-Currently, he is Editor-in-Chief of four major national journals including American Journal of Medical Quality, Population Health Management, P&T, and American Health and Drug Benefits.
+Dr. Nash’s work is well known through his many publications, public appearances, and online column on MedPage Today.
+He has authored more than 100 peer-reviewed articles and edited 25 books, including Connecting with the New Healthcare Consumer, The Quality Solution, Demand Better, and most recently Population Health: Creating a Culture of Wellness (2nd edition).
+He was the inaugural Deputy Editor of Annals of Internal Medicine (1984-1989).
+Currently, he is Editor-in-Chief of American Journal of Medical Quality, Population Health Management, P&T, and American Health and Drug Benefits.

 Dr. Nash received his BA in economics (Phi Beta Kappa) from Vassar College; his MD from the University of Rochester School of Medicine and Dentistry and his MBA in Health Administration (with honors) from the Wharton School at the University of Pennsylvania.
 While at Penn, he was a former Robert Wood Johnson Foundation Clinical Scholar and Medical Director of a nine-physician faculty group practice in general internal medicine.
 He has received honorary doctorates from Salus University in Philadelphia, GCSOM, and the University of Rochester.

 Dr. Nash lives in Ardmore, PA, with his wife of nearly 40 years, Esther J. Nash, MD.
 They have 3 adult children.
 He enjoys tennis, jogging, biking, and yoga.